 The Shelter Island boat launch had a grand ‘re-opening’ ribbon-cutting ceremony after a 9.6 million dollar overhaul on January 22, 2019.
 Over 50,000 boat launches here annually, being one of the busiest launch ramps on the entire coast of California!

-Down below showcases the many upgrades that Port of San Diego made over here, such as an enlarged basin, broader and longer loading docks, as well as a public observation deck.
+Below are the many upgrades the Port of San Diego made, such as an enlarged basin, broader and longer loading docks, and a public observation deck.
 We always love to walk on the deck but be forewarned of a large amount of guano, or in other words, bird poop.

 Let’s Have a Bonfire at Shoreline Park!

 We go south, passing the Shelter Island boat launch; we reach the four fire-rings on the sandy beach.
 It would be so cool to have a bonfire over here!

 The Shelter Island Pier is one of the busiest piers in San Diego Bay, and it is a crazy mess on the weekends, in which every inch of space available is taken.
 The pier is situated 200 feet offshore, is made of wood, T-shaped, and measures 500 feet long.
 The underwater environment is a mixture of mud, sand, eelgrass, and rocks.

 Fun Fact- If you are looking to catch opal eye, the best spot is right next to the bait shop.

 Due to the position within San Diego Bay, the closest pier to the ocean, there have been some weird fish or unusual catches, such as thresher and angel sharks.

 After reading through numerous fish forums, it seems that mackerel is the number one catch, followed by spotted bay bass and kelp bass.